lepture/flask-oauthlib/docs/oauth2.rst

 A client is the app which want to use the resource of a user.
 It is suggested that the client is registered by a user on your site, but it is not required.

-The client should contain at least these information:
+The client should contain at least these details:

 - client_id: A random string
 - client_secret: A random string